CELPIP Exam Tips — Simple, Practical, Effective

 • Helps you arrive calm and focused

-Warm up with English 30 minutes before
+Warm up in English 30 minutes before

-• Listen to English podcasts or news
+• Listen to a podcast

-• Read something in English
+• Read something short

-• This helps your brain switch to English mode
+• Switch your brain into English mode

-Use your note-taking paper wisely
+Use note-taking paper wisely

-• You can ask for extra paper if needed
+• Ask for extra paper if needed

 Master paraphrasing patterns